Netherlands in the Eurovision Song Contest: Heads of delegation

-Commentators and spokespersons
+Broadcasts and commentators

 Over the years Dutch commentary has been provided by several experienced radio and television presenters, including Willem Duys, Ivo Niehe, Pim Jacobs, Ati Dijckmeester, and Paul de Leeuw.
 Willem van Beusekom provided NOS commentary every year from 1987 until 2005 (with the exceptions of 1991 and 1995).
 He was replaced by his co-commentator Cornald Maas, who commentated on the contest from 2004 until 2010.

 On 29 June 2010, Maas was sacked as commentator after posting insults on Twitter about Sieneke, Joran van der Sloot and the Party for Freedom (PVV).
 After this, DJ Daniël Dekker, who had been commentating next to Maas, took over together with Jan Smit.
 In 2014, Maas returned, now himself replacing Dekker, as commentator together with Smit.
 Sander Lantinga replaced Smit for 2021 due to Smit hosting the main contest.
 In 2024, Smit stepped down as commentator and was replaced by Jacqueline Govaert.